Anglo-Saxons: Kingship and kingdoms

-By 600, the establishment of the first Anglo-Saxon 'emporia' (alternatively 'wics') appears to have been in process.
-There are only four major archaeologically attested wics in England - London, Ipswich, York, and Hamwic.
-These were originally interpreted by Hodges as methods of royal control over the import of prestige goods, rather than centre of actual trade-proper.
-Despite archaeological evidence of royal involvement, emporia are now widely understood to represent genuine trade and exchange, alongside a return to urbanism.
+The most powerful king could be recognised by other rulers as bretwalda (Old English for "ruler of Britain").
 Bede's use of the term imperium has been seen as significant in defining the status and powers of the bretwaldas, in fact it is a word Bede used regularly as an alternative to regnum; scholars believe this just meant the collection of tribute.
 Oswiu's extension of overlordship over the Picts and Scots is expressed in terms of making them tributary.
 Military overlordship could bring great short-term success and wealth, but the system had its disadvantages.
 Many of the overlords enjoyed their powers for a relatively short period.
 Foundations had to be carefully laid to turn a tribute-paying under-kingdom into a permanent acquisition, such as Bernician absorption of Deira.
-The smaller kingdoms did not disappear without trace once they were incorporated into larger polities; on the contrary their territorial integrity was preserved when they became ealdormanries or, depending on size, parts of ealdormanries within their new kingdoms.
-An example of this tendency for later boundaries to preserve earlier arrangements is Sussex; the county boundary is essentially the same as that of the West Saxon shire and the Anglo-Saxon kingdom.
-The Witan, also called Witenagemot, was the council of kings; its essential duty was to advise the king on all matters on which he chose to ask its opinion.
-It attested his grants of land to churches or laymen, consented to his issue of new laws or new statements of ancient custom, and helped him deal with rebels and persons suspected of disaffection.